 These sculptures on the river Gera in Erfurt represent Käpt’n Blaubär and Hein Blöd.
 Both were stars in a German children’s comedy television series.
 Käpt’n Blaubär (Captain Bluebear) also appeard in the educational children’s television series Die Sendung mit der Maus.

 Someone in Vienna obviously doesn’t like monuments.
 The photo shows the Gänsemädchenbrunnen, a fountain located near the Museumsquartier in Vienna.
-The sculpture features a girl herdering geese and was created by the Czech sculptor Antonín Pavel Wagner.
+The sculpture features a girl herding geese.
+The creator of this work was the Czech sculptor Antonín Pavel Wagner.

 This fun sculpture is placed next to a memorial plaque to the Austrian actor Hans Moser.
 Both are standing in Gumpoldskirchen, a centre of wineries south of Vienna.
-Besides his movies and plays Hans Moser got famous for singing a song about the ‘Reblaus’ (‘Pyhlloxera’) which is a pest of commercial grapevines worldwide.
-More…
+Besides his movies and plays Hans Moser got famous for singing a song about the ‘Reblaus’ (‘Pyhlloxera’).
+The Reblaus is a pest for grapevines.

 The sculpture ‘Points of View’ by Tony Cragg is placed in the Schaumburgergasse (4.
 District).
 I was very surprised to see this sculpture in Vienna again, as I saw a similar sculpture in Stuttgart some days earlier.